-All key/visually obtrusive buildings within the MPO area will be designed to minimise their visual impacts on the surrounding environment through:
+All key/visually obtrusive buildings and structures (including ancillary infrastructure) within the MPO area will be designed to minimise their visual impacts on the surrounding environment through:

 - the use of non-reflective and textured building materials to avoid glare; - the use of colours that complement the surrounding landscape (i.e. primarily green and beige, unless high visibility colors have been deemed necessary for safety reasons); and - maintaining all storage areas in an orderly condition and locating these areas as far as practicable from visually sensitive areas.